sinnerschrader/platon/docs/guides-getting-started.md

 ### key value pairs
 In the config.js we define everything with `key: value` pairs.
 The `value` is mutable and can be changed by you.
 Even later in the project if you change your mind over a specific values.
-The `key` is static because we referencing it in the REACT COMPONENT.
+The `key` is static because we are referencing it in the REACT COMPONENT.

 <hr>